benni-ben/3d-models-by-me/README.md

 # 3d models by me

 This repository has 3d models made by me.
 You may use these for whatever you want.
-If you want me to make something, either dm me on discord, or open an issue,
+If you want me to make something, either DM me on Discord, or open an issue, stating clearly what you think should be added.

 ## Usage

 If you like this repository, please star it.

 You may use this for whatever the fuck you want, as it follows the `WTFPL` licence.
-Below is the licence terms:
+Below are the licence terms:

 ```            DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
                     Version 2, December 2004